KhushiJukanti/ecommrce-web-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# E-Commerce Application

+This project is a full-stack e-commerce application built with React for the frontend and uses a JSON server as a mock backend.
+The application includes user authentication, product management, cart functionality, and an admin page.

 In the project directory, you can run: